This policy outlines how we will use information that you provide us about yourself.

 General Pharmaceutical Council

-You can find out more about the Data Protection Act and its principles from the Information Commissioner's Office.
+You can find out more about your rights under the Data Protection Act from the ICO website.